ministryofjustice/hmpps-spring-boot-sqs/README.md

 * create `AmazonSNS` beans for each topic defined which are configured for AWS (or LocalStack for testing / running locally)
 * create a `HealthIndicator` for each queue and topic which is registered with Spring Boot Actuator and appears on your `/health` page
 * add `HmpspQueueResource` to the project which provides endpoints for retrying DLQ messages and purging queues
-* create a JMS listener connection factory for each queue defined
+* create a SQS listener connection factory for each queue defined
 * create LocalStack queues and topics for testing against, and subscribe queues to topics where configured

 Examples of property usage can be found in the test project in the following places: